 Once your students grasp the power of good customer service, it’s time to dig into the details.

-Some students may have a general idea of what good customer service looks like.
-Some may not be able to recall any kind of customer service interaction they’ve had.
+When teaching customer service skills, you'll quickly realize some students have a good idea of what good customer service looks like.
+But other students may not be able to recall any kind of customer service interaction they’ve had.